How Much to Charge for dog sitting

 A/B Test Your Prices

-Once I decide on my new prices, I put them on my sales sheet for easy reference.
-You can see how I set up a ‘cheat sheet’ on the bottom half of the back of my sales sheet.
+Once I decide how much to charge, I put the new prices on my sales worksheet for easy reference.
+You can see how I set up a ‘cheat sheet’ on the bottom half of the back of my sales worksheet.

 Then, for the next five or so new clients who call, I complete my sales process just as I normally would—but I use my new prices.